adrianbanks/adrianbanks.github.io/about.md

 ### Early years

 I have been programming for many years.
-I first started programming on a ZX Spectrum that I had for my forth birthday.
+I first started programming on a ZX Spectrum that I had for my fourth birthday.
 This was mainly typing games into it from computer magazines and experimenting by chainging them to see what effect the changes had.

 Later, I progressed to the Atari ST and continued programming, making simple applications in my spare time.
 At the age of twelve, one of my programs for designing gears was bought by a local engineering company and was used as part of their design process.